jpotterm/vscode-simple-vim/README.md

 # SimpleVim

-A Vim extension for VSCode that prioritizes simplicity (of use and implementation) and integration with native VSCode features.
+An opinionated Vim-like extension for VSCode that prioritizes simplicity (of use and implementation) and integration with native VSCode features.

 Once you enter Insert mode it will be a completely vanilla VSCode experience: the only event SimpleVim will listen for is the `Escape` key to go back to Normal mode.